-10 detect cirrus clouds in the upper troposphere (Gao et al., 1993, 2002, 2004).
+Previous studies have used the water vapor saturated band to detect cirrus clouds in the upper troposphere (Gao et al., 1993, 2002, 2004).
+The current water vapor saturated method was roughly defined by the noise level in the water vapor saturated band (5150-5200 cm-1).
 The GOSAT TANSO-FTS has a higher spectral resolution (0.27 cm-1) than other satellite instruments, so a more precise detection method can be developed.
-The present study applied cluster analysis to the shape of spectra in Band 3.
+The present utilized the typical spectral shape of Band 3 constructed by the cluster analysis.